dspytdao/Algo_AMM/README.md

 We wrote contract for Prediction Market Constant Function Automated Market Maker with the help of PyTeal and Py-algorand-sdk.

 The front end application is written with react and vite.
-The repository for the front-End is avalaible here: https://github.com/dspytdao/algo-amm-frontend
+The repository for the Front-End is avalaible here: https://github.com/dspytdao/algo-amm-frontend

 ## Overview

-Constant Function Automated Market Maker (AMM) contract provides configuration option and creates a market for an event that has a binary outcome.
+Constant Function Automated Market Maker (AMM) contract provides configuration options and creates a market for an event that has a binary outcome.

 Liquidity Pool provides a foundation for users to purchase and redeem spawned tokens once the event has been resolved.
-The Liquidity Pool supports a constant reserve ratio for stable price discovery and protection of users.
-The liquidity provided allows to spawn two tokens in equal amount in 50%/50% of the liquidity supplied,
+The Liquidity Pool supports a constant reserve ratio for stable price discovery and protection from liquidity drain.
+The liquidity provided allows to spawn two tokens in equal amount in 25%/25% proportion of the liquidity supplied.

-The two tokens represent binary outcomes.
-Once the event has occured the price for one token should resolve to 1, while 0 for another.
 The purchase price for each token is determined by equation: x + y = k.
 Where x is the amount of A tokens in the AMM, y is the amount of B tokens in the AMM.

+Once the event has occured the price for one token should resolve to 1, while 0 for another.

-Funds can only be released after the creator of the contract moderated the outcome.
+Liqudity Shares and Voting Shares can only be released after the creator of the contract moderated the outcome.

 ## Requirements